 New inventions rooted in old Wuyi tea traditions

-Seven Cups has always supported both traditional tea craft as well as skilled innovation that results in quality tea and sustainable agriculture.
+Seven Cups has always supported both traditional tea craftsmanship as well as skilled innovation that results in quality tea and sustainable agriculture.
 Mr. Wu combines the best of both in Drunken Peach.
-With his cross-disciplinary expertise Wuyishan’s traditions of making both black and wulong teas, he has developed new techniques to produce a stunning high end black tea that is naturally fruity, sweet, and complex.
+With his cross-disciplinary expertise in Wuyishan’s traditions of making both black and wulong teas, he has developed new techniques to produce a stunning high end black tea that is naturally fruity, sweet, and complex.
 The signature longan-fruit flavor of Tongmu’s quntizhong heirloom tea bushes transforms into an enduring ripe peach character.

 For a long span of history, Chinese black tea was made as a low-grade export product, but recent years have seen the rise of new high-end black teas like Drunken Peach.
 You can learn more about recent shifts in black tea production in our blog posts How Chinese Tea Conquered the World (and then China) and The East is Red: China’s Red (Black) Tea Renaissance.

 The birthplace of black tea in Tongmu

 Smoked Tongmu Lapsang Souchong was the world’s first black tea, created out of necessity by the innovative tea farmers in the small Tongmu Village in Fujian Province of southeastern China.
 Tongmu Village was founded between 1607 to 1644.
 The terrain in this small village was difficult to farm on so the villagers were only able to successfully grow tea and bamboo.
 Since they were not able to grow enough food to last them through the harsh mountain winters they relied heavily on selling their exceptionally sweet tea, rich in amino acids due to the high altitude it was grown at.
 At this time, green tea was the only tea that had been invented yet, so the tea was made by pan frying and shaping to then be roasted over a bamboo roaster fueled by odorless bamboo charcoal.